brochier/impact_query_expert_finding/README.md

 How to reproduce the results:
 -----------------------------

 If you work with conda, you can create a dedicated environment.
-Make sure you have install python 3.6 installed (other version of python 3 might work as well but were not tested).
+Make sure you have python 3.6 installed (other version of python 3 might work as well but were not tested).

 **Install:**